straef/striae/readme.md

 - [keygem](https://keygem.store): switch sampler
 - [signature plastics](https://pimpmykeyboard.com): dsa 2u pos keycaps

-_i think that is all of them. if i remember or add any more i will be sure to list them here_
+_I think that is all of them.
+If I remember or add any more I will be sure to list them here_

 ## technical stuff
 this is ugly and a brain dump. will be cleaned up, maybe.